ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 * Highlight your compensation and benefits (posting a salary range is legally required in some markets).

-In addition to elements aimed to pique candidate interest, it's a good idea to include some often-overlooked details to help candidates self-tier:
+In addition to elements aimed to pique candidate interest, it's a good idea to include some often-overlooked details to help candidates self-select:

 * Include leveling and compensation brackets.